Canvas in 8 easy steps

 If you are a teacher and new user of Canvas there are some basic parts that are good to get started with.
 To your help you have the self-study course "Canvas @ KTH - An introductory course".
 Here you will learn how to navigate in Canvas, structure your course room, work on assignments and assessment and much more.
 Below is a quick guide in eight steps to help you get started.

-Support for you as a KTH teacher
+Support for KTH teachers

 If you do not find what you are looking for here on the website, you can always contact us by mail.
-Read more about

 Contact and support for Canvas and E-learning at KTH